kng/satnogs-client-docker/lsf/LSF-GUIDE.md

 ***Compose*** This is the main difference from the [old guide](../GUIDE.md), where everything is controlled with the [docker-compose](docker-compose.yml).
 In this file all the different services (essentially containers) are specified and all it's settings and relationships between them.
-The containers exist on a separate network in this configuration, so rigctld runs in its own container and the satnogs-client talks to this over this network.
+The containers exist on a separate network in this configuration, so rigctld runs in its own container and the satnogs-client talks to it over this network.
 What this means is that you don't need a bunch of scripts to start/stop/update everything.
 It also means that you don't run several services in the same container.
 By default, it creates a stack that is named after the directory the compose file is located in.